Complete non-ambiguous trees and associated permutations: new enumerative results: Counting CNATs according to their associated permutations

 It therefore remains to show that $G$ cannot contain two $3$-cycles.
 We again seek contradiction.
-If $G$ has two $3$-cycles which share an edge, then the ``outer cycle'' is a $4$-cycle (see Figure~\ref{fig:k=4_chord11}), and we are in the above case.
-We therefore only need to consider the case where $G$ contains at least two edge-disjoint $3$-cycles.
-But such a graph can be constructed through a series of edge additions starting from the ``butterfly'' graph $B$ consisting of two $3$-cycles joined at a vertex (see Figure~\ref{fig:butterfly}), and it is straightforward to check that we have $\minrec[B] = 4$.
-As above, applying Lemma~\ref{lem:add_edge_minrec} then gives $\cnat[\pi] = \minrec[G] \geq \minrec[B] = 4$, which gives the desired contradiction.
+If $G$ has two $3$-cycles which share an edge, then the ``outer cycle'' is a $4$-cycle (see Figure~\ref{fig:k=4_chord11}).
+One can check that this graph $G'$ satisfies $a_{G'} = 4$, and again by Lemma~\ref{lem:strict_subgraph} we get the contradictory $\cnat[\pi] = a_G \geq a_{G'} = 4$.
+It therefore remains to consider the case where $G$ contains at least two edge-disjoint $3$-cycles.
+Since $G$ is connected, these are necessarily joined in $G$ by a path of $k$ edges for some $k \geq 0$.
+Let $G'$ be the subgraph of $G$ consisting of the two $3$-cycles together with this joining path (see Figure~\ref{fig:ext_bowtie}).
+It is straightforward to check that we have $a_{G'} = 4$, and the result follows as above.
 This completes the proof of our claim that if $\pi$ has exactly $3$ CNATs, the associated permutation graph $G_{\pi}$ is a decorated $4$-cycle, as desired.

 We now prove the second statement of the proposition.
 Let $\pi_i, \pi_j, \pi_k, \pi_{\ell}$ be the occurrence of the $3412$ pattern in $\pi \in B(n,3)$, with $i < j < k < \ell$.
 We wish to show that there are no dots between columns $j$ and $k$ (i.e.\ $k = j+1$), and no dots between rows $\pi_{\ell}$ and $\pi_i$ (i.e.\ $\pi_i = \pi_{\ell} + 1$).
 Let us first show that $k = j+1$, i.e.\ that there are no dots between columns $j$ and $k$.
 Otherwise, let $m$ be such that $j < m < k$.
 We show that the dot $(m, \pi_m)$ is either part of an occurrence of the $321$ pattern, or of the $3412$ pattern, which contradicts the above.
 There are three possible cases to consider. \begin{enumerate} \item If $\pi_m < \pi_k$, then $\pi_i, \pi_j, \pi_m, \pi_{\ell}$ is an occurrence of the $3412$ pattern. \item If $\pi_m > \pi_j$, then $\pi_i, \pi_m, \pi_k, \pi_{\ell}$ is an occurrence of the $3412$ pattern. \item If $\pi_k < \pi_m < \pi_j$, then $\pi_j, \pi_m, \pi_k$ is an occurrence of the $321$ pattern. \end{enumerate}